Center for Inclusive Transition, Education, & Employment (CITEE)

 Yes, upon first login you will create an account to log into the application in future sessions.
 Please note you should not submit the application until you have completed the full application.
 Once you submit your application you will not be able to access it again.

-Applications are due by June 1, 2023 or earlier.
-Once you have submitted your application and completed the pre-survey assessment, you may begin the NARR 3.0 Standards training.
+Applications are accepted on an ongoing basis in the summer, winter, and spring of FY23.
+See the Residential Recovery Timeline above for specific dates.
+Funding is available until exhausted.
+Once you have submitted your application and completed the pre-survey assessment, you may being the NARR 3.0 Standards training.

-Notifications will begin April 2023.
+Notifications will be sent.
 If you were not notified, we would encourage applicants to apply in future program cycles or reach out to us at CITEE@uww.edu.

-Please see the Residential Recovery Training Program description and timeline.
+Please see the Residential Recovery Training Program descriptions and timeline.

-Please see the Residential Recovery Training Program description and timeline.
+Please see the Residential Recovery Training Program descriptions and timeline.

-Please see the Residential Recovery Training Program description and timeline.
+Please see the Residential Recovery Training Program descriptions and timeline.

 For technical assistance, please contact the UW-W CITEE email: citee@uww.edu